 Room Temperature Ingredients: For best results, have all ingredients (especially butter, eggs, and milk) at room temperature.
 To be specific, room temperature ingredients should be 65-70°F.

 The gingerbread men cookies I made were decorated with my buttercream frosting recipe and some added sprinkles.
 You could also use a glaze, icing, candies, and colorful sugars to add more flair to each cookie.
 That’s the fun part about this classic holiday cookie–the fun you and the family can have while dressing and designing the gingerbread men!

-To store the cookies (before decorating) I add parchment or wax paper to a rectangle storage container.
-I place the cookies in a single layer, then cover with another piece of parchment.
+To store the cookies (before decorating) I add parchment or wax paper to a rectangular storage container.
+I place the cookies in a single layer, then cover them with another piece of parchment.
 Repeat once more.
 I then place a couple of pieces of BREAD on top of the top layer of parchment.
-The bread will stale, the cookies will NOT!
+The bread will stale, but the cookies will NOT!